iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 > Doesn't do anything and yet covid is raising in numbers around nc.
 It would be better to know where it is so I can stay away from those areas.<br> :date: __2020-11-21 12:30:13__

 > Useless!
 Couldn't get a pin to share my positive test.
 Cumbersome.
 Pointless!<br> :date: __2020-11-20 04:00:49__

-> Useless app!
-But great idea if it worked.
-I've tried for days to enter that I tested positive for covid-19 and it refuses to allow me to notify the system.
-If others are experiencing this then it renders the entire system useless.
-And secondly you have to voluntarily disclose that you tested positive.
-I've tried for days to enter my positive test result, but it refuses to issue a PIN necessary to upload.
-11/17 update :finally got a pin, and still will not accept alpha-num entry.
-S9 phone.<br> :date: __2020-11-17 23:17:45__

-> Not very useful if people don't participate.<br> :date: __2020-11-16 05:04:06__

-> Anyone I have asked either never heard of this app or may have heard about it once and forgot about it.
-If Roy Cooper and his "science-based" health policy staff were serious about containing the virus and encouraging proper contact tracing, the airwaves and newsprint would be flooded with ads about this app.
-They are not.
-It does no good (and drains battery according to some of the other reviews) if only a relative handful of people use the app & broadcast their Bluetooth signals into the ether<br> :date: __2020-11-07 22:37:51__

-> Downloaded this app to review it, I didnt even verifiably open this app so NC and Roy Cooper cant track me.
-Its amazing at how so many pawns in NC has downloaded this trackable app lol<br> :date: __2020-11-02 18:21:01__

-> Im not scared of my own shadow..i dont need my stufg tracked more than it already is..i only DL to leave a review..now stick it where sun dont shine<br> :date: __2020-11-02 16:37:51__